polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-in-notebooks.md

 ## Start experiments

 We will programmatically schedule some experiments from the notebook, all experiments that we schedule from the notebook will run inside isolated pods in the Kubernetes cluster.
-Each one of those experiments will be managed separately by Polyaxon and will all create a new record under the runs table.
+Each one of those experiments will be managed separately by Polyaxon and will create a new record under the runs table in the database.

 ```python
 from polyaxon.polytune.search_managers.grid_search.manager import GridSearchManager